remzmike/remzmike.github.io/mk-resume.md

-**Mike K. – public resume** ([doc format](mk-resume.doc)) Acworth, Georgia 30101
+**Mike K. – public resume** ([doc format](mk-resume.doc))
+Acworth, Georgia 30101
 gmail: remzmike

-Over 20 years of programming freedom.
-Remote work is my default.

 I want to write code and design systems.
 I like straightforward and iterative.

+My goal is to find a company or person who can appreciate how I work and then work with them for a long time.
 I am not a salesman.
 I am a serious programmer.
-Show me the code.

 Please review my code and exercises at https://remzmike.github.io/

 **March 13, 2019 – Present**
 Senior Software Developer at Assurance America in Sandy Springs, Georgia

 Contracted to help finish porting a large Silverlight application to Angular.